-- The CPSS must complete the OBH approved Peer Employment Training, which is a total of 76 hours of classwork, including a written midterm, written and practical final exam, with additional homework. - The CPSS must receive 25 hours of documented clinical Supervision in Core Competencies, with 5 hours targeting each domain, before working independently, and mentoring from the LMHP clinical supervisor in the field before working independently.
-The immediate supervisor of a CPSS shall determine the need for additional supervision or mentoring prior to allowing a CPSS to work independently.
+- 1. RPSS employed by the provider agency must successfully complete a comprehensive peer training plan and curriculum that is inclusive of the Core Competencies for Peer Workers, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by the Office of Behavioral Health (OBH); - 2.
+Training must provide the RPSS with a basic set of competencies that complies with the Core Competencies of the profession to perform the peer support function.
+Successful completion requires obtaining the minimum qualifying score, or better, on required knowledge and skill assessments; - 3.
+The RPSS must receive 25 hours of documented clinical Supervision in Core Competencies, with 5 hours targeting each domain, before working independently, and mentoring from the LMHP clinical supervisor in the field before working independently.
+The immediate supervisor of a RPSS shall determine the need for additional supervision or mentoring prior to allowing a RPSS to work independently.
 Supervision must take place in a setting where behavioral health and/or recovery and crisis support services are being provided.
-Supervision must be provided by an organization's documented and qualified supervisory staff per job description. - The CPSS must complete a minimum of ten (10) Continuing Education Units (CEU) in the tenets of peer support approved by OBH per calendar year.
+Supervision must be provided by an organization's documented and qualified supervisory staff per job description; - 4.
+The RPSS must complete a minimum of ten (10) Continuing Education Units (CEU) in the tenets of peer support approved by OBH per calendar year.
 Three (3) of the ten (10) CEUs must be in the area of Ethics.
 The other seven (7) will be in the principles and competencies related to tenets of peer support.
-Courses which are mandatory job trainings such as blood borne pathogens, sexual harassment, or prohibited political activity and are neither recovery oriented or related to Peer Support should not be counted towards this continuing education requirement.
-Documentation of completion of the ten approved CEUs shall be submitted to OBH by December 31 each year; otherwise, the CPSS will be considered to be lapsed.
-(See Appendix D.) - Submission to OBH by December 31 each year of annual attestation statement as approved by LDH/OBH indicating compliance with the Code of Ethics and Scope of Practice.
+Courses which are mandatory job trainings such as blood borne pathogens, sexual harassment, or prohibited political activity and are neither recovery oriented or related to Peer